xpqz/ngnk_kernel/README.md

     docker run --name ngnk --rm -p 8888:8888 -v ./notebooks ngnkern

+or, better, as

+    docker run --name ngnk --rm -p 8888:8888 -v "$(pwd)"/notebooks:/home/jovyan/notebooks ngnkern

+sharing a directory `./notebooks` on the host as `/home/jovyan/notebooks` in the container for persistence.

 If everything worked as intended, you should be given a URL to open.

 To open a shell on the running container, you can do